Edward Pawley

-Edward Joel Pawley (March 16, 1901, in Kansas City, Missouri – January 27, 1988, in Charlottesville, Virginia) was an American actor of radio, films and Broadway.
+Edward Joel Pawley (March 16, 1901 – January 27, 1988) was an American actor of radio, films and Broadway.
 The full name on his birth certificate is Edward Joel Stone Pawley; he never used the Stone name, which derived from a Stone family in Illinois.

 Early years

 At maturity, Pawley was 5'10" tall with thick black hair and blue eyes.
 While in high school, he became interested in both journalism and acting.
 Acting won out after taking drama classes and appearing in high school plays.
 He moved to New York City in 1920 to pursue a career in the theater.

 Broadway

 Pawley began his theatrical career in 1920 and reached the Broadway stage in 1923 in The Shame Woman.
 He went on to star in various well-known Broadway plays, including Elmer Gantry (1928), Processional (1928), Subway Express (1929), Two Seconds (1931), Life Begins (1932) and The Willow and I (1942).
 Pawley's rich, baritone voice was hailed by leading journalists of the day, including Walter Winchell and Heywood Hale Broun.
 Although he was probably best known in the theater for his portrayal of Elmer Gantry in the Broadway play of the same name, it was his portrayal of John Allen in Two Seconds that brought him to the attention of Hollywood by way of Warner Brothers.
 Winchell wrote that Pawley received a standing ovation after his opening night performance in the 1931 play Two Seconds.